l2code/pi-weather-display/README.md

 # Pi Weather Display

 This project displays current and forecast weather data on a Waveshare 4.2" e-paper display using a Raspberry Pi.
-It uses the OpenWeatherMap API, and supports local development and testing with a mock display environment.
+It uses the OpenWeatherMap API and supports local development and testing with a mock display environment.

 ---